deepgreenAN/WebAssembly-Frontend-UI-Frameworks/README.md

-# WebAssembly Frontends and GUIs
+# WebAssembly Frontend UI Frameworks

 A curated list of frontend frameworks based on WASM or GUI frameworks that can be compiled into WASM and works on the web.